 (Types I and II)

-I’ve been a practicing psychologist in an outpatient setting for over twenty-eight years.
+I’ve been a practicing psychologist in an outpatient setting for over twenty-nine years.
 I run into the same conditions or "issues" almost every day (addictions, anxiety, ADHD/learning disabilities, assertiveness, children’s behaviors, mood disorders, relationships and self-esteem).
 Anger management is important unto itself, but plays a very strong role in the other areas.
 Usually, when people can control their anger, the problems in each of these groups diminish.
 Anger management is a skill that everyone needs and uses to some degree, in just about every situation.
 This webpage contains information about an ebook on this subject, anger management techniques, anger management tips and anger management training.

 It turns out anger management can be taught to almost everyone.
 I’ve taught it to children, as well as adults.
 I’ve taught anger techniques to schizophrenics and to people with out-of-control mood disorders.
 Anyone can learn about this subject and anyone can learn the techniques.